 Takeaway:

-Accurate RMV pricing requires village- and model-specific context.
+Accurate RMV pricing requires village-specific, model-level context.

 Example: